Powerbox Editors in Odoo 18

 }

-// Register the plugin with Knowledge editor
+// Register the plugin in the Knowledge editor

 KNOWLEDGE_PLUGINS.push(ArticleDocumentPlugin);